MichaelFirstAC/Maze-Maker-Solver/README.md

 - Save and load mazes from files.
 - Execute the selected algorithm and display the runtime.

+## Bin Folder
+This folder is an output directory where the compiled .class files are stored.

+## .classpath / .project
+These are configuration files for an Eclipse-based Java project.
+Here's what they are:

+.classpath:
+This file defines the classpath for the project.
+It specifies the source folders, output folders, and any libraries or dependencies required for the project.

+.project:
+This file contains metadata about the project, such as its name, build specifications, and natures.

 ### Usage

 - Running the Application: The main method in Main.java sets up the JFrame and starts the application.